Why You Should Avoid Buying Backlinks for Your Business

 Search engines are smarter than ever.

-These are common signs of manipulation — and when spotted, the result is often a sharp drop in rankings, or even a manual penalty.
+These are common indicators of manipulation.
+When spotted, the result is often a sharp drop in rankings or even a manual penalty.

 In other words: what goes up artificially tends to come down — fast.